-As permitted in the 2016 Stock Incentive Plan, adjustments were made for the impact of COVID-19 on the company's business.
-There was no change in the number of shares received by any of the named executive officers as the result of this adjustment or any other adjustments described in the footnotes to the tables above.
+As permitted in the 2016 Stock Incentive Plan, adjustments were made for the continued impact of COVID-19 on the company's business, and for the expenses associated with the spin-off of the electric division of GSWC to a new division of AWR.
+There was no change in the number of shares received by any of the named executive officers as the result of these adjustments or any other adjustments described in the footnotes to the tables above.